Click here to listen to a reading of this blog:

 Thank you so so much for those who donated and supported me.
 The past year and a half hasn’t been easy to say the least.

-When having drinks last night, celebrating, Emilie and I were chatting to a woman there about her amazing shoes and a wedding she was attending.
+When having drinks last night, celebrating, I got chatting to a woman there about her amazing shoes and a wedding she was attending.
 She then asked what we were doing in Manchester, as she could tell we weren’t from around there.
 I said we did The Color Run and explained what it was.
 She asked if it’s for a charity and we said regular entry isn’t, but there’s nothing stopping you from doing it for a charity, which is what we did.
 She asked which charity, so we said Thyroid UK.

 Her face dropped.
 She went ‘You’re kidding?!’
 And pointed to a scar on her neck.
-She’s hyperthyroid (overactive, I’m underactive) and having real trouble getting it properly medicated so she’s losing hair and can’t put on any weight.
+She’s hyperthyroid and having real trouble getting it properly medicated so she’s losing hair and can’t put on any weight.
 We had a chat about it all and she said it gave her goosebumps.

 She hadn’t spoken to anyone else about it before, ever.
 She’s always kept her diagnosis of this disease to herself because she felt no one would understand.
 Not even anyone she personally knew, yet felt connected to this stranger she didn’t know, because they also lived with a thyroid problem.